All set for Black Friday this year then?

 There are some good sites to be aware of:

-If you are expecting a huge increase in orders, are your logistics setup to deal with that influx?
+If you are expecting a huge increase in orders on Black Friday, are your logistics setup to deal with that influx?
 Will they be working longer hours for you to keep your orders moving through (on Saturday and Sunday) or will you need to communicate with your customers that orders will take longer?

 Checked your Adwords budget?